one-and-only/Suppabotta/README.md

 ### Available Arguments
 * `maxInvPct | float`: Maximum percent of currency balance that is available for use per trade.
     * NOTE: this argument is only available for `FloatingArbitrage` trading strategy. `ClassicArbitrage` and `TickerMaintenance` always execute at minimum order sizes.
-* `profitCurrencyPreferences`: Controls whether profits should be stored as net RTM or another reference currency (Ex: USDT).
+* `profitCurrencyPreferences | object` (For debug use only): Controls whether profits should be stored as net RTM or another reference currency (Ex: USDT).
 This parameter applies to each exchange individually and all used exchanges must have a value in this object parameter. `true` means store as reference currency, `false` means keep profits as RTM.
 Example:
     ```json
-    {
     "profitCurrencyPreferences": {
         "TradeOgre": true,
         "SouthXChange": true,
         "Xeggex": true,
         "CoinEx": true
-        }
     }
     ```
 * `disableCrossCurrency | boolean`: Disable cross-currency trading in all trading strategies (Ex: disable trading between Exchange A RTM-BTC and Exchange B RTM-USDT)